 South Africa is the only country in Africa that has provisions for GI labelling.
 The Glycaemic Index Foundation of South Africa (GIFSA) was introduced in 1999, making it the world’s first organisation related to the promotion of GI labelling on food and beverage products.

 The GIFSA ‘Often Foods’ endorsement logo was soon introduced that distinguishes between “Frequent Foods” (very low GI, low fat), “Often Foods” (low GI, lower fat), “Active Foods” (intermediate GI, medium fat), and “Exercise Foods” (high GI).
 Like Australia and New Zealand, food products must meet a set of requirements regarding the carbohydrate, fat, sodium, dietary fibre, sugar alcohols and protein content.
-Food endorsement

-6. China
+6. china

 The National Health Commission of China established the first national food standard for measuring the GI of foods in 2019, called “Standard for Determination of Food Glycaemic Index (GI), WS/T 652—2019.”
-It defines GI and explains GI testing criteria, including the requirement that the finished product have a GI value of 55 to be designated as low GI.
+It defines GI and explains GI testing criteria, including the requirement that the finished product have a GI value of 55 to be designated as low GI.1

 For product certification, the Chinese Nutrition Society defined the “Standard for GI claims of pre-packaged food T/CNSS 012-2019” in 2020.
 Food products must match particular nutrient standards and belong to specific food categories for them to be labelled as “Low GI”.